 Dog aggression is one such wild behavior and it should not be ignored.
-So have a glace at these six major signs of dog aggression and use a positive reinforcement to train good behavior.
+So have a glance at these six major signs of dog aggression and use a positive reinforcement to train good behavior.

 Mouthing, without biting down hard: The mouthing of an aggressive dog is not to be confused with puppies play biting.
 Think of it instead as a dog shoving or challenging.
 This is a way in which a dog may size up a person and test if they will tolerate rude behavior.
 A similar conduct is found in herding dogs.
-I have had numerous clients with GSDs say their dog mouths and charges visitors when they get up to leave.
+I have had numerous clients with GSDs say their dog mouths and charge visitors when they get up to leave.
 That behavior is part herding instinct, combined with challenging the person.

 Mouthing: The play bite on the jugular is in typical prey-kill instinct.
 This is a hard wired instinctive behavior which in this instance is all play.
 At times some dogs get overwhelmed and consider the play as an attack.